Adam Enfroy Logo

 If you don’t have a set office, think about your webinar location on the actual date and time of the event.

-This is where all the action will take place, and you will be broadcasting your live event.
+That is where all the action will occur, and you will broadcast your live event.

 As such, there are a few things to consider when choosing a location for your webinar.

-First, you need to ensure that the space is well-lit and that there is minimal background noise.
+First, you need to ensure that the space is well-lit and has minimal background noise.

 Second, you need to have a good internet connection.